-A. Arts, Sciences and Engineering undergraduate students.

-B. Arts, Sciences and Engineering graduate students.
-Graduate students are covered by this policy, with the exception that this policy does not apply to misconduct in sponsored research.
+- A. College of Arts, Sciences and Engineering undergraduate students. - B. College of Arts, Sciences and Engineering graduate students.
+Graduate students are covered by this policy, with the exception that this policy does not apply to misconduct in sponsored research. - C. All other students, matriculated or non-matriculated, who are enrolled in College courses. - D. College of Arts, Sciences and Engineering faculty members, course instructors, staff and teaching assistants in their role as educators.